Ecowas lifts Mali sanctions, agrees on Burkina transition | Africanews

 Burkina's junta proposed a constitutional referendum in December 2024 and legislative and presidential elections in February 2025, which was approved.

 "The authority of Burkina Faso have made a new proposal which is now to have the transition in Burkina last for 24 months, starting July 1st. [...]
 With the freedom of president Kabore, the heads of states took the following decision", Kassi Brou said.
-Indeed, the Burkinabe military government announced that former President Roch Marc Christian Kabore was now "fully free".
+Indeed, the Burkinabe military government announced that former President Roch Marc Christian Kaboré was now "fully free".
 Since he was deposed, his political party deplored his lack of freedom.
-ECOWAS heads of state had even called for the unconditional release of former president Kabore.
+ECOWAS heads of state had even called for the unconditional release of former president Kaboré.

 Burkina underwent a coup last January after Guinea in September 2021 and Mali in August 2020 and May 2021.